Want to hear more from us?

 This is also true for the candidate though.
 When AI can write the perfect cover letter in seconds, amend any CV to look impressive, pass the hardest technical tasks, and go full Kerouac on an application form, how will recruiters be able to distinguish between applicants?
 As one Reddit user observed in a ChatGPT discussion thread, if recruiters use AI to screen applications, and then use AI to write the application - it's guaranteed to like the AI input!
 ChatGPT signifies the end of an era for the cover letter and the CV.
 The key question recruiters should be asking themselves is: “If ChatGPT makes the cover letter and the CV meaningless, what do we replace that well-established screening tool with?”

-It’s time to reassess how we assess.
+With ChatGPT and recruitment becoming the hottest topic out there, it’s time to reassess how we assess.
 New times call for new measures.

 Scrap the CV and ditch the cover letter